 Pipefitters and Steamfitters

-Pipefitters and steamfitters maintaining steam and hot-water distribution systems throughout Olathe USD 233 school buildings were allegedly exposed to pre-formed pipe covering, elbow sections, and fitting insulation supplied by Johns-Manville (including Kaylo and Thermobestos product lines), Owens-Illinois, and Pittsburgh Corning (Unibestos).
+Pipefitters and steamfitters maintaining steam and hot-water distribution systems throughout Olathe USD 233 school buildings were allegedly exposed to pre-formed pipe covering, elbow sections, and fitting insulation supplied by (including calcium silicate pipe insulation and Thermobestos product lines), and (high-temperature pipe insulation).
 Members of Pipefitters Local 441 and the broader Kansas City-area pipefitting workforce covered school district contracts throughout Johnson County and surrounding areas.
 Once weathered, these materials shed fibers during any physical contact — valve replacement, fitting repair, and system modifications in confined mechanical spaces and crawlways.

 Pipefitters and steamfitters diagnosed with an asbestos disease face the same two-year filing deadline under Kansas law.
 Civil claims and trust fund claims can be filed simultaneously — but neither track opens itself.
 You must act.